Black Desert Online: Making Money With Workers

 But This All Costs So Many Contribuition Points

-Yes that's true, but Heidel is also a great place to start actively grinding for contribution points if you need them.
+Yes, that's true, but Heidel is also a great place to start actively grinding for contribution points if you need them.
 There are several contribution point missions in Heidel which reward 770 contribution points if they are all completed.
-These missions can be repeated each day and completing them all takes about 10-15 minutes.
-You can see were they start and how they are done in the video below.
+These missions can be repeated each day and to complete them all takes about 10-15 minutes.
+You can see where they start and how they are done in the video below.